 Around 1:15 we decided to go looking for the totem pole.
 With pleasant goodbyes, we departed.

 The totem pole was about a mile or so north of Diversey.
 At first we walked on the sidewalk.
 Then we crossed Lake Shore Drive to Lincoln Park.
 On one of the benches beside the park’s pathway, a man was stretched, snoring peacefully.
 Next to him, another man sat, leaning forward with his head resting on a grocery cart, asleep.
 The grocery cart contained clothes, bottles, boxes and other assorted items, apparently the sum total of his possessions.

 Encountering a group of teenage boys under a street light in a parking lot, we asked where the totem pole was.
 “It’s right up there,” one of them pointed.
-Two of the boys were holding hands.

 The totem pole, we discovered, was no place to sleep.
 It was brightly lit in an open area.
 And a police truck, with a couple of policemen standing nearby, was parked near it.
 We walked past the police truck, wondering apprehensively whether we would be stopped.
 We weren’t.